Mungindi railway line: Passenger service

-In June 1959, an extension of the Northern Tablelands Express to Moree was introduced being operated by DEB set railcars.
-In June 1984, the service was taken over by XPTs and renamed the Northern Tablelands XPT with a DEB set connection between Werris Creek and Moree.
+In June 1959, an extension of the Northern Tablelands Express to Moree was introduced, operated by DEB set railcars.
+In June 1984, the service was taken over by XPTs and renamed the Northern Tablelands XPT, with a DEB set connection between Werris Creek and Moree.

-In February 1990, the service was replaced by a road coach service.
-In 1993, the service was replaced with Xplorer DMU, initially operating to Tamworth on a day return but, upon delivery of sufficient rolling stock, direct services were provided to Armidale and Moree, that once again divided at Werris Creek and this is how the train continues in service today.
+In February 1990, the rail service was replaced by a road coach service.
+In 1993, the road coach service was replaced by an Xplorer DMU, initially operating to Tamworth on a day return but, upon delivery of sufficient rolling stock, direct services were provided to Armidale and Moree, that once again divided at Werris Creek.